 Horse teeth

-The evolutionary lineage of horses is perhaps the best attested in all of paleontology, starting in North America 50+ mya with a 20” tall hoofed mammal called Eohippus.
-Unlike modern horses, which are grazers (grass-eaters) and have one, unpadded, hoof per leg, this diminutive ancestor was a browser (meaning it ate leaves, soft shoots, and/or shrubs) and had four padded hooves per front leg with three in the rear.
-Over the course of horse evolution, which is a complex web that illustrates how diverse evolutionary mechanisms can truly be, the following trends ultimately won out: increase in overall size; reduction in number of hooves and loss of footpads; lengthening of legs and a fusion of the lower leg bones; increase in head and brain size; and a transition to crested, high-crowned teeth ideal for grazing (called hypsodont dentition).
+Over the course of horse evolution, which is a complex web that illustrates how diverse evolutionary mechanisms can truly be, the following trends ultimately won out: increase in overall size; reduction in number of toes and loss of footpads; lengthening of legs and a fusion of the lower leg bones; increase in head and brain size; and a transition to crested, high-crowned teeth ideal for grazing (called hypsodont dentition).
+In short, horses evolved to become larger, faster, and better suited for open grassland environments.

 When a horse eats, it inadvertently yanks up grit and soil in addition to grass.
 Grass requires a lot of hard, grinding chewing to make it digestible and is itself full of microscopic, abrasive silica granules called phytoliths.
-The chewing of this exogenous (originating from outside an organism) grit in addition to the abrasive phytoliths naturally present in grass causes horse teeth to literally erode away over time.
+The chewing of this exogenous grit in addition to the abrasive phytoliths naturally present in grass causes horse teeth to literally erode away over time (think of it like chewing on sandpaper).
 As a result, their teeth evolved to slowly erupt out of the gum line as they’re worn down.
-Each tooth tells a story: a long tooth (adult molars start at ~5”) indicates that the horse it belonged to died at a young age, while a severely worn tooth, sometimes hardly more than just the roots, relays that its owner lived a long life before ultimately succumbing to starvation or, no longer able to eat and in a weakened state, predation.

-Ivory
+Ivory (tusk)

 Ivory is a form of dentin (a component of teeth) that is found in the tusks of certain mammals, most notably elephants.
 There are several now extinct elephant relatives that once called Florida home, with the most widespread being the Columbian mammoth (which had long, curved tusks that grew to 16’ long), American mastodon (whose tusks were typically slightly shorter and considerably straighter), and various species of gomphothere (including the bizarre, shovel tusked Amebelodon).
 Look for cross-hatched patterns (called Schreger lines), as they’re a dead giveaway of ivory.